 LO1: This Course is intended to provide the students with the theoretical and methodological issues that have shaped the sociological thinking among the practioners of sociology today.

-LO2: To help the students understand the theoretical relevance
+LO2: To helps the students to understand the theoretical relevance

-LO3: To develop in students an analytical utility of the contemporary theories in understanding the structure and change of the society.
+LO3: To develop in students and analytical utility of the contemporary theorists in understanding the structure and change of the society.